Our Team and Experts

 Professor of Anesthesiology and Critical Care

 Gregory H. Botz, MD, FCCM, is a Professor of Anesthesiology and Critical Care at The University of Texas MD Anderson Cancer Center.
+He is also an Adjunct Clinical Professor of Anesthesiology at Stanford University School of Medicine.
 He inspired initial focus of the team on active shooter events, and it was his continuous inspiration that led to the development of Med Tac.
 It was also his inspiration and idea to develop the CARE Huddle Checklist.
 He is the lead clinical content expert for the Med Tac program.
 He is a recipient of The Pete Conrad Patient Safety Award, recognizing these individual contributions to the Med Tac Program and his leadership service to the team.

 C. R. Denham, II, MD

 CEO, HCC Global

 Dr. Denham is the co-founder of the Med Tac Certificate Program which his development team funded and produced.
 Together with Dr. Gregory Botz and Chief William Adcox of MD Anderson Cancer Center, the team are developing and testing the Med Tac innovations.
 His focus in communities is on Bystander Care through Med Tac and his team is leading projects in healthcare institutions, institutions of higher learning, and schools – K-12.